techiesodiq/alx-frontend-javascript/README.md

 # alx-frontend-javascript
-This is a read me file by Sodiq Akanmu
+This is a read me file for Alx project by Sodiq Akanmu